HarmonizedMRI/SequenceExamples-GE/pge2/README.md

 ### Sequence timing: Summary and further comments

 * When loading a segment, the interpreter inserts a 117us dead time at the end of each segment.
-* The parameters `rfDeadTime`, `rfRingdownTime`, and `adcDeadTime` were included in the Pulseq MATLAB toolbox with Siemens scanners in mind, and as just discussed, setting them to 0 can in fact be a preferred option in many cases for GE users.
+* The default values for `rfDeadTime`, `rfRingdownTime`, and `adcDeadTime` in the Pulseq MATLAB toolbox were set with Siemens scanners in mind, and as just discussed, setting them to 0 can in fact be a preferred option in many cases for GE users.
-This is because the default behavior in the Pulseq toolbox is to quietly insert corresponding gaps at the start end end of each block, however this is not necessary on GE since the block boundaries 'vanish' within a segment.
+This is because the default behavior in the Pulseq toolbox is to quietly insert corresponding gaps at the start end end of each block, however this is not necessary on GE since the block boundaries 'disappear' within a segment.
 * In the internal sequence representation used by the interpreter, RF and ADC events are delayed by about 100us to account for gradient delays.
 Depending on the sequence details, you may need to extend the segment duration to account for this.

-The Pulseq on GE v1 (tv6) user guide pdf discusses some of these points in more detail.

-## Executing the pge file on the scanner

-For scan instructions and troubleshooting tips, see https://github.com/jfnielsen/TOPPEpsdSourceCode/tree/UserGuide/v7
+The `pge2.check()` and `pge2.validate()` functions help to catch many issues before attempting to simulate or run on the scanner.

 ## Safety management

 ### PNS

-PNS can be estimated in MATLAB using various tools, e.g., the [toppe.pns()](https://github.com/toppeMRI/toppe/blob/main/%2Btoppe/pns.m) function for GE, or the [SAFE model](https://github.com/filip-szczepankiewicz/safe_pns_prediction) for Siemens.
- [TODO: include an example of this]
+This is currently built in to the MATLAB function `pge2.check()`.

 ### Gradient and RF subsystem protection, and patient SAR

-This is handled for you by the interpreter, using a sliding-average estimation that parses through **the first 64,000 blocks** in the sequence (or until the end of the scan is reached, whichever comes first).
+This is handled for you by the interpreter, using a sliding-average estimation that parses through **the first 40,000 blocks** in the sequence (or until the end of the scan is reached, whichever comes first).
-It is your responsibility to ensure that the gradient/RF power in the remainder of the sequence does not exceed that in the first 64,000 blocks.
+It is your responsibility to ensure that the gradient/RF power in the remainder of the sequence does not exceed that in the first 40,000 blocks.
-This limit (64,000) is due to apparent memory limitations and has been determined empirically.
+This limit (40,000) is due to apparent memory limitations and has been determined empirically.